Bar-headed goose: Taxonomy

-The grey goose genus Anser has no other member indigenous to the Indian region, nor any at all to the Ethiopian, Australian, or Neotropical regions.
-Ludwig Reichenbach placed the bar-headed goose in the monotypic genus Eulabeia in 1852, though John Boyd's taxonomy treats both Eulabeia and the genus Chen as subgenera of Anser.
+The bar-headed goose is basal in the grey goose genus Anser.
+The genus Anser has only one other member indigenous to the Indian region (greylag goose of the subspecies Anser anser rubrirostris, which also winters in the region), and none to the Ethiopian, Australian, or Neotropical regions.
+Ludwig Reichenbach placed the bar-headed goose in the monotypic genus Eulabeia in 1852, though other authorities treat both Eulabeia and the genus Chen as synonyms of Anser.

 Description

-The bird is pale grey and is easily distinguished from any of the other grey geese of the genus Anser by the black bars on its head.
+The bird is pale grey and is easily distinguished from any of the other grey geese of the genus Anser by the black bars on its otherwise white head.
 It is also much paler than the other geese in this genus.
 In flight, its call is a typical goose honking.
 A mid-sized goose, it measures 71–76 cm in total length and weighs 1.87–3.2 kg.

 Ecology

-The summer habitat is high-altitude lakes where the bird grazes on short grass.
-The species has been reported as migrating south from Tibet, Kazakhstan, Mongolia and Russia before crossing the Himalayas.
-The bird has come to the attention of medical science in recent years as having been an early victim of the H5N1 virus, HPAI (highly pathogenic avian influenza), at Qinghai.
+The summer habitat is high-altitude lakes in central Asia, where the bird grazes on short grass.
+The species migrates south from Tibet, Kazakhstan, Mongolia and Russia before crossing the Himalayas.
+The bird has come to the attention of medical science in recent years as having been an early victim of the highly pathogenic avian influenza (HPAI, highly pathogenic avian influenza), at Qinghai.
 It suffers predation from crows, foxes, ravens, sea eagles, gulls and others.
-The total population may, however, be increasing, but it is complex to assess population trends, as this species occurs over more than 2500000 km2.
+The total population may, however, be increasing, but it is complex to assess population trends, as it occurs over more than 2500000 km2.